ingramleedy/Airport_Restaurants/README.md

 #### Feature Request ####

 - The ability for content packs to be downloaded and updated from a URL.
+  - This would be the simplest method, a link to selected and added to downloads list and ForeFlight would periodically check for new updates.
+This would function the same way Downloads from ForeFlight work.
+Client could always delete content pack they no longer want to recieve.

 - Allow multiple cloud drive providers to be be in use currently.
   - The cloud storage feature is only available for *Performance Plus* subscribers of ForeFlight which by adding a folder named *contentpacks* to the root folder, content packs in